 Casting in molds is not easy to do with pure soft lead.
 Often times tin is added to the lead mixture so the mold fills out completely.
 With out tin, the final bullets are wavy and often not fully complete.
 This can leave air bubbles and slight lopsided bullets.
 When the tin is added it flows much easier and the bullet quality is significantly increased in looks and consistency.
 Although it helps, it does not fix the problem with the varying heat of the lead and mold.
 More of a problem with adding tin is it increases the hardness of the lead often referred to as the BHN (Brinell Hardness Number

 ) of the lead.

-Swaging is actually easier to do with soft lead with a BHN of 5-6 (referred to as pure lead).
-With swaging it is the opposite, the softer the lead the better it fills the die and the easier it is on our very precise equipment.
+Swaging is actually easier to do with soft lead with a BHN of 5-6 (referred to as pure lead) or up to around 12 BHN.
+With swaging it is the opposite, the softer lead better fills the die and the easier it is on our very precise equipment.
 The lead used to form the pellet is at room temperature.
 My hydraulic machine can swage much harder pellets but is not what our air guns want and need.
 When the press pushes the lead with extreme pressure to form the pellet all the air bubbles are pushed out.
 The excess lead is pushed through bleed holes so the final pellet is perfect each time with weight differences of less than 1%.
 This is up to 10 times more consist than cast bullets.

 Why do you need soft lead pellets in your air rifle?